 “Parenting is exactly like I imagined it to be” – said no parent, ever!
-Having a baby is physically, mentally and emotionally stressful no matter how much you prepared yourself for it, and it is quite normal to feel baby blues (80% of new moms have it) once your newborn arrives.
+Having a baby is physically, mentally and emotionally exhausting no matter how much you prepared yourself for it, and it is quite normal to feel baby blues once your newborn arrives.

 - Mood swings